yitzikc/mre-alarm-timer/README.md

 * Clone the repository and
 * Change to the top-level directory of the repository.
-* If necessary create a _.env_ file to define your desired hostname
+* If you want to access the MRE by a hostname other than _localhost_, create a _.env_ file to define your desired hostname (see _.env.example_).
-* `npm install` This will install all dependent packages. (and will do very little if there are no changes)
+* `npm install` This will install all dependent packages. (and will do very little if there are no changes).
 * `npm run build` This should not report any errors.
 * `npm start` This should print "INF: Multi-peer Adapter listening on..."